Gas information sheet 36: Carbon monoxide alarms for domestic use

 - where it could be easily knocked, damaged, or where it could be inadvertently removed

 - in a damp area or directly above a sink

 - behind curtains or furniture

-- in dead air spaces such as peaks of vaulted ceilings, or gabled roofs
+- in dead air spaces, such as the peaks of vaulted ceilings or gabled roofs

 - next to a door or window or anywhere that would be affected by draughts